 A flat and fast course caused trouble for a lot of competitors, resulting in pileups and dramatic crashes, including one that took down top-qualifier Lindsey Jacobellis.

 Lindsey Jacobellis added a fourth World Championship title to her long list of snowboarding accolades and Nick Baumgartner collected his second World Championships bronze medal in Kreischberg, Austria.

 A team of 23 riders will represent the U.S. at the 2015 FIS World Snowboarding Championships in Kreischberg, Austria Jan.15-25.

 Today, just about all your favorite athletes are on Twitter.
 But how did they get their start there?
 Check out their first-ever tweets.
 (Photo: Sarah Brunson/U.S. Snowboarding)

 Arguably the most dominant snowboardcross rider in the business, Lindsey Jacobellis started racing when she was 11 at a local event held on her home turf at Stratton Mountain.
 Just four years later she was invited to compete in the X Games.

-With a silver medal from the 2006 Torino Olympics, 26 World Cup wins, ten X Games medals (eight of which are gold) and numerous World Cup podiums, it is clear why Jacobellis has a strong hold on women’s snowboardcross.
-She has been dominating the circuit for almost eight straight seasons.
+With a silver medal from the 2006 Torino Olympics, 27 World Cup wins, eleven X Games medals (nine of which are gold), 4 World Championship Titles and 41 World Cup podiums, it is clear why Jacobellis has a strong hold on women’s snowboardcross.
+She has been dominating the circuit for almost nine straight seasons.